-- expenses incurred under agreements with consultants, third-party service providers that conduct research and development activities on our behalf; - · personnel costs, which include salaries, benefits, pension and stock-based compensation; - · laboratory and vendor expenses related to the execution of preclinical studies; - · laboratory supplies and materials used for internal research and development activities; and - facilities and equipment costs.
+- expenses incurred under agreements with consultants, third-party service providers that conduct research and development activities on our behalf; - · personnel costs, which include salaries, benefits, pension and stock-based compensation; - laboratory and vendor expenses related to the execution of preclinical studies; - laboratory supplies and materials used for internal research and development activities; and - facilities and equipment costs.

-Most of our research and development expenses have been related to the development of our QuEEN[TM] platform and discovery, lead optimization efforts of our GSPT1 program, and the advancement of development candidate MRT-2359, as well as increases in headcount and laboratory-related expenses due to our continued growth as a research and development organization.
+Most of our research and development expenses have been related to the development of our QuEENTM platform and advancement of our GSPT1 program, advancement of our disclosed and undisclosed programs including for CDK2, NEK7, VAV1, and BCL11A.
 We have not reported program costs since our inception because we have not historically tracked or recorded our research and development expenses on a program-by-program basis.
 We use our personnel and infrastructure resources across the breadth of our research and development activities, which are directed toward identifying and developing product candidates.